Flowers & Landscaping

 How to Feed Marigolds

-A month after planting, begin feeding your marigolds to provide the nutrition they need for lots of colorful blooms.
-Miracle-Gro® Water Soluble Bloom Booster® Flower Food is easy to mix and apply while watering.
+One major key to getting lots of colorful marigold blooms is to pair rich, nutrient-filled soil (see above) with regular feedings of just the right plant food.
+A month after planting, begin feeding your marigolds with Miracle-Gro® Water Soluble Bloom Booster® Flower Food.
+It's easy to mix and apply while watering, and will provide all the nutrition your marigolds need to thrive.
 Check the instructions on the label to find out how much to use, and how often you should feed your plants.

 How to Care for Marigolds